xavierbaude/VMware-coreos-multi-nodes-Kubernetes/README.md

 	    etcd2:
 	  [...]

-Finaly, replace all "$private_ipv4" pattern with the ip of master node.
-The only way to perform this is to fix a DHCP lease with the MAC address.
+/!\ Finaly, replace all "$private_ipv4" pattern with the ip of master node.
+The only way to perform this is to fix a DHCP lease with the MAC address of your master server.
 This MAC address can be get on vsphere : right click on VM, network adapter.
+Here, 10.0.0.1 is the master fixed ip address.

 	sed -i 's|$private_ipv4|10.0.0.1|g' user_data